MustafaLotfi/Owleye/README.md

 ![Screenshot 2024-03-16 201348](https://github.com/MustafaLotfi/Owleye/assets/53625380/9ba0751f-ac96-46cd-a878-053a7e55158c)

+### Input-output model

+A model called io is trained to see whether the user is looking into the screen or not.
+This model is in the "models" folder.

 ## Limitations and future works
 **1) Recunstructing whole code:** The structure of the code is terrible:)) Owleye is made in 2021 and I have not dedicated so much of time to improve it since then.
 Therefore, a lot of things have changed.
 The structure of the code totally can be redesigned to reach a better performance.
 The code can be more object oriented. the libraries (mediapipe and tensorflow) have changed a lot.
 So, the algorithm can be rewritten considering the changes.